R-Anurag/Flappy-Bird-Game/README.md

 ## Introduction

 The Flappy Bird Game is a ~~pixelated~~<sup> this is not 2015 lol </sup> adventure where you guide a determined bird through a maze of treacherous pipes.
 Tap, flap, and aim for the high score.
 Oh, and do not miss out on hoarding up a lot of bird-currency!
-Do not worry, we are not being greedy.
+Don’t worry, we’re not being greedy here.
 Aksually🤓☝️, they let you free a lot of caged birds from the prison to fly around with!
 No, I do NOT know how they got there in the first place.
-I am just as clueless as you are! 🌟🎮
+I’m just as clueless as you are! 😂

 ## Installation